-the number of vessels that are in or out of service;
+- the number of vessels that are in or out of service;

 - the scrapping rate of older vessels;

 - port and canal traffic and congestion;

-- the number of newbuilding deliveries; and
+- the number of newbuilding deliveries;

-- vessel casualties.
+- vessel casualties;

+- the availability of shipyard capacity; and

+- · the economics of slow steaming.

-Charter rates in the drybulk shipping industry have decreased from their historically high levels and may decrease further in the future, which may adversely affect our earnings and ability to pay dividends.
+Charter rates in the drybulk and container shipping industry have decreased from their historically high levels and may decrease further in the future, which may adversely affect our earnings and ability to pay dividends.

-The industry's current charter rates have significantly decreased from their historic highs reached in the second quarter of 2008.
+The current charter rates for drybulk and container vessels have significantly decreased from their historic highs reached in the second quarter of 2008.
 If the drybulk shipping industry, which has been highly cyclical, is depressed in the future when our charters expire or at a time when we may want to sell a vessel, our earnings and available cash flow may be adversely affected.
 We cannot assure you that we will be able to successfully charter our vessels in the future or renew our existing charters at rates sufficient to allow us to operate our business profitably, to meet our obligations, including payment of debt service to our lenders, or to pay dividends to our unitholders.
 Our ability to renew the charters on our vessels on the expiration or termination of our current charters, or on vessels that we may acquire in the future, the charter rates payable under any replacement charters and vessel values will depend upon, among other things, economic conditions in the sectors in which our vessels operate at that time, changes in the supply and demand for vessel capacity and changes in the supply and demand for the transportation of commodities.

-All of our time charters are scheduled to expire on dates ranging from May 2013 to September 2022.
+All of our drybulk time charters are scheduled to expire on dates ranging from March 2014 to September 2022.
 If, upon expiration or termination of these or other contracts, long-term recharter rates are lower than existing rates, particularly considering that we intend to enter into long-term charters, or if we are unable to obtain replacement charters, our earnings, cash flow and our ability to make cash distributions to our unitholders could be materially adversely affected.